 So, before the new legislation.
 Only those who served in the guard could be considered for the VA home loan program if they had 90 consecutive days of active service or, had completed six years of service, whichever came first.
 Now the threshold is 90 days of full-time service, with at least one period of 30 consecutive days.

 So this is the change, and that change is retroactively applied.
 So the national guard organization, the United States, estimates that up to 50,000 guardsmen have just gained immediate access the VA loan benefit.
 How great is that!

 Title 32 VA Home Loan Eligibility

 Now, if you don’t know this new law, it gives access quicker, but also gives access to National Guard members who only have what is referred to as Title 32 duty, so Garden Reserve members are usually called to Active Service under two different Sections of Federal Law.

 Title 10 and title 32, title 32 duties are ordered by the governor of the federal government and take place within the service member’s home state.
 Title 10 is an order made by the president and can be used for services anywhere in the world.
 The title 32 duty must have been performed under one of the following areas to qualify.
 In this article we will only focus on the two however there are about 5 codes in all.

 These new VA loan eligibility rules pretty much cover you if you’re a National Guard member whether you’re training for school or doing drills.
 It’s all covered, but there are almost no circumstances that aren’t covered by Title 32.
-For more details check out VA.gov.
+Click here to learn more about military service records.

 National Guard VA Loan Funding Fee